Classroom display courses available online

 How it works

-Each week for 4 weeks I send you a link to a page that contains some written explanations of the topic, maybe a video or two and a slide show of examples.
+Every week I send you an email with the lesson and a link to a page that contains some written explanations of the topic, maybe a video or two and a slide show of examples.
 There is a handout, sometimes two, to download as well.

 What we cover: